alex-gutev/cl-form-types/README.md

 * `ENV` - Environment in which the form is found.

-**NOTE:** The environment argument is not necessarily a native environment object, but may be an augmented environment object, therefore it should not be passed directly to built in functions which expect an environment object but rather the equivalent functions from the `CL-ENVIRONMENTS-CL` package should be used, see
+**NOTE:** The environment argument is not necessarily a native environment object, but may be an augmented environment object.
+Therefore it should not be passed directly to built in functions which expect an environment object but rather the equivalent functions from the `CL-ENVIRONMENTS-CL` package should be used, see
 <https://alex-gutev.github.io/cl-environments/#wrapper_functions>.